Take the scenic alternative to State Highway One and discover stunning scenery, deep valleys and towering mountain ranges.

 What to do:

-What better way to start your day than by heading down the scenic Pohangina Valley.
+What better way to start day two of your Manawatu scenic route journey than by heading down the spectacular Pohangina Valley.
 Seasoned Four Wheel Drivers or extreme bikers will want to make a side trip up Takapari Road to the tops of the Ruahine Ranges, or for something at a slower pace check out Springvale Gardens.

 You’ll be spoilt for choice when it comes to native bush walks with the Totara Reserve stretching down the valley.
 Totara Reserve is not only renown for it’s stunning ancient native bush, it is also the perfect spot to camp, picnic and swim in the river.
 Public facilities, BBQ’s and a play ground are all located here.